dpurkays/dpurkays/README.md

 👩‍🎓 New CS Grad from Simon Fraser University! \
-👩‍🎓 I graduated from the University of Calgary with a BSc in Psychology.
+👩‍🎓 I also graduated from the University of Calgary with a BSc in Psychology.